 Rocket (2011 - November 2022)

-Our other miniature Bull Terrier, though somewhat larger than Lily.
+Our second miniature Bull Terrier, though somewhat larger than Lily.
 Sam bought rocket as a puppy in 2011, making her another one of 'the originals'.
 In her younger years she really lived up to her name, we could take her on a nice long off-lead walk, and when we got home she was still bouncing off all the walls!
-When she turned 5 in early 2016 it was almost like a switch flicked over night (which isn't an uncommon occurrence in the breed), and she is now a much calmer and more relaxed dog, like one day she woke up and decided it was time she 'grew up'...until, that is, she goes to the beach - and the puppy in her returns!
-Rocket has a lovely temperament and craves attention and fuss, her only vice being her tendancy to lose her head and get over excited at times.
+When she turned 5 in early 2016 it was like a switch flicked over night, and she suddenly became a much calmer and more relaxed dog, like one day she woke up and decided it was time she 'grew up'...until, that is, she goes to the beach - and the puppy in her returns!
+Rocket had a lovely temperament and craved attention and fuss, her only vice being her tendency to lose her head and get over excited at times.

 Rocket developed a bone tumour in her nose, which grew from the size of a small pea when first noticed, to a golf ball over a year later.
 The tumour eventually started affecting her quality of life, at which time we had to say goodbye to her.